-- and you may be able to request feedback on your exam performance or view your exam script book.
+You may also be able to request feedback on your final assessment performance or view your assessment responses.

-If your unit result has a WH (withheld) grade, this means your unit result hasn’t been finalised yet.
+If your unit result has a WH (Withheld) grade (or is missing), it means your unit result hasn’t been finalised yet.

-If you’re unsure of the reason, ask the unit coordinator.
+If you’re unsure of the reason for your grade, contact the unit coordinator.

-WES will discontinue units and mark them as invalid if they don’t meet certain rules.
-We send an email to your Monash account if you have invalid units.
+WES will withdraw units and mark them as invalid if they don’t meet certain rules.
+If you have invalid units, we’ll notify you by email at your Monash account.
 Units become invalid if:

 - you failed a unit that has prerequisites or corequisites

-- you have enrolled in units that are incompatible (cannot be studied together).
+- you’ve enrolled in units that are incompatible (i.e. can’t be studied together).